Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.  "
+> "Perhaps the most tragic thing about mankind is that we are all dreaming about some magical garden over the horizon, instead of enjoying the roses that are right outside today."
-> — **Wayne Dyer**
+> — **Andrew Carnegie**

 ---